NATO convoy in Afghanistan hit by suicide bomber: U.S. military

-A suicide bomber struck a NATO convoy near the southern Afghan city of Kandahar on Wednesday, causing casualties, the U.S. military said.
+A suicide bomber struck a NATO convoy near the southern Afghan city of Kandahar on Wednesday, the U.S. military said, adding that there were casualties but without providing more information.

+The Taliban promptly took responsibility for the attack, and a spokesman for the insurgents said the bombing allegedly killed 15 soldiers — a claim that appeared exaggerated as many similar Taliban claims have been in the past.

 Lt.
 Damien E. Horvath, a military spokesman, could not say how many casualties there were, or provide their nationalities.

 The NATO mission, known as Resolute Support, “can confirm that a NATO convoy was attacked in Kandahar.
 The attack did cause casualties,” he said.

-Kandahar police spokesman Zia Durrani also confirmed the attack and the area on the edge Kandahar was quickly cordoned off.
+In their claim of responsibility, the Taliban also said the attack destroyed two armoured tanks.
+The insurgents’ spokesman for southern Afghanistan, Qari Yusuf Ahmadi, said fighter Asadullah Kandahari was the “hero” who carried out the attack with a small pick-up truck, packed with explosives.

+Kandahar province was the Taliban spiritual heartland and the headquarters of their leadership during the five-year rule of the Taliban, which ended with the U.S. invasion in 2001.

-Eyewitness Ghulam Ali, who runs a mechanics shop near the attack site, said the intensity of the blast knocked him out.
-When he came to he saw one military vehicle ablaze on the road.
-He stepped out of his shop but a sudden burst of gunfire drove him back inside.
+Eyewitness Ghulam Ali, who runs a mechanics shop near the attack site on the outskirts of the city of Kandahar, said the intensity of the blast knocked him out.

-He heard helicopters arriving and saw soldiers being taken away from the scene but could not determine the extent of their injuries.
+When he came to, he saw a military vehicle on fire on the road.
+He stepped out of his shop but a sudden burst of gunfire drove him back inside, he said.
+Then, helicopters arrived and he saw soldiers being taken away from the scene but could not determine the extent of their injuries.

 Shah Agha Popal, who runs a vehicle parts shop also nearby, said he also saw soldiers being taken away by two helicopters.

 “But I couldn’t tell if they were wounded or if they were dead,” he said.

 The combined U.S. and NATO troop contingent currently in Afghanistan is about 13,500.
 The Trump administration is deciding whether to send about 4,000 or more U.S. soldiers to Afghanistan in an attempt to stem Taliban gains.